SeolPPe-KR/BetterCooldownManager/README.md

 * Custom Colours.
 * Custom Size & Offset.

-## Defensive Cooldown Viewer
+## Custom Cooldown Viewer

-It creates a dedicated container that tracks defensive abilities automatically based on your class and specialization.
+It creates a dedicated container that tracks Custom abilities automatically based on your class and specialization.

 ### Highlights

 * Same customization as the other Cooldown Viewers.
-* Predefined Defensive List for each Class & Specialization.
+* Predefined Custom List for each Class & Specialization.